open-contracting-extensions/ocds_ppp_extension/README.md

 ### 2021-04-19

-* Remove `documentType.csv`, which replaced the OCDS document type codelist, with `+documentType.csv`, which adds codes specific to this repository.
+* Replace `documentType.csv` with `+documentType.csv`, which adds new codes instead of replacing the codelist.

 ### 2021-02-15